isomerpages/mlaw-corp/_covid19/11-B-part8-faq-a.md

 * No, a party can still file an adjudication application under SOPA **<u>after</u>** a Part 8 Determination has been made.
 * However, the SOPA adjudicator will consider only the contract as adjusted by the Part 8 Determination.

-<i>Impact of the Part 8 Determination on SOPA adjudication proceedings</i>
+<u>Impact of the Part 8 Determination on SOPA adjudication proceedings</u>

 The temporary moratorium discussed above ends once the Part 8 Determination has been made.
 Thereafter, the supplier may lodge an adjudication application under SOPA.